RicoJia/ricojia.github.io/_posts/2024/2024-12-20-robotics-A-Survey-On-Oil-Pipe-Robots.markdown

 ## Sonar Imaging

-Sonar imaging cameras are able to create a 2D map or 3D point cloud.
+Sonar imaging cameras are able to create a 2D occupancy map or 3D point cloud.

-A 2D sonar imaging camera sends a vertical planar sound wave around 360 degrees (horizontal).
+A 2D sonar scannar sends a vertical planar sound wave around 360 degrees (horizontal).
 It also has 1 receiver that receives the signal.
 If there is an obstacle, we will get a ping.
 It's possible that at one fixed angle, we get multiple pings.
 That could be due to:

 - Multiple objects being detected
 - Multipath reflection taking place.
 This is the case where the sound wave gets reflected back to the receiver, but at a later time